gilllab/TRACE/README.md

 # TRACE
 Trace Primer Design Software
 TRACE Primer-Linker Design Documentation v 1.0
-In preparation
-Last Updated: July 2014
+Last Updated: January 2014

 The TRACE software is a standalone MATLAB application that can design orthogonal primers and linkers.
 This software can be downloaded here.

-Step 1: Designing Primers from Search Space:
+# Step 1: Designing Primers from Search Space:

 Sequences that are upstream and downstream of the sites of interest can be input into the table labelled genome sites in the Step 1 table (5'-3').
 This search space should be from the same strand on the genome and should flank the site: